 Enter the world of the lemur as your guide escorts you into the forest where there are no barriers between you and the animals!
 Be sure to bring your camera as this experience offers views of the animals unlike any other. $95 per person.

 Would you like a close-up view of the lemurs and to experience the Center as only staff members do?
-Join us on an exclusive tour of our updated facility and learn how the DLC functions on a daily basis! $320 per group.
+Join us on an exclusive tour of our updated facility and learn how the DLC functions on a daily basis! $320 per group of 4.

 Our talented tour guides are skilled at adapting educational material to any age group, from elementary students to undergrads.